 The younger the child, the more difficult it is to make a reasonable calculation of lost future income.

 There is no way to know if a young child will – or would have been – a doctor or a day labourer.

 But even if determining the precise value of a child’s future losses is an uncertain process, the fact remains that the child who has suffered a permanent, traumatic brain injury because of another person’s negligence is generally entitled to compensation under Illinois law

-In these cases, the family’s personal injury attorney will likely consult with the child’s neurologist, with a vocational specialist, and with a financial expert.
+In these cases, the family’s personal injury attorney will likely consult with the child’s neurologist, a vocational specialist, and with a financial expert.

 When a fair and reasonable figure for lost future income is calculated, and when the family asks for that amount in a personal injury claim, the statements and testimony of those experts will be needed to support that claim.
-Some states, like Maryland, have different laws, so it is best to speak with a Maryland personal injury lawyer.

 WHAT IS A BRAIN INJURY VICTIM’S “LOST” EARNING CAPACITY?

 Two elements are key when calculating a child’s lost future earnings.

 The first is lost earning capacity, which is the difference between what the child would have earned without a brain injury and the actual income the injured child will now be able to earn.